getchui/sample-apps/cpp_sdk/cpp_dist_bundle/c++/readme.md

 Note, `enroll_in_database` must be run before you can run `identification_1_n`.

+- `identification_1_n/multiple_collections.cpp` demonstrates how to load multiple collections into memory at once, and how to perform operations (enrollment, identification) on said collections.

 ### Object Detection
 - `object_detection.cpp` demonstrates how to run object detection on an image, then prints the label for all the detected objects.